ovh/manager/.ai-doc/20-dependencies/muk.md

 ## 🧭 Purpose

 The **Manager UI Kit (MUK)** is the official UI component library for OVHcloud Manager applications.
-It provides a unified entry point for all Manager components, hooks, and utilities, built on top of OVHcloud Design System (ODS) v19.2.1.
+It serves as the **single source of truth** for all UI components, hooks, and utilities in the Manager ecosystem.
+MUK wraps and enhances OVHcloud Design System (ODS) components with Manager-specific features like IAM integration, data fetching, and accessibility compliance.

+**MUK-First Strategy**: Always use MUK components.
+ODS components should only be used as a temporary fallback when a MUK equivalent doesn't exist yet, with proper documentation and a follow-up ticket to replace with MUK.

 MUK eliminates dependency clutter, simplifies imports, and accelerates development with one consistent source of truth for all Manager applications.